rwth-acis/MR-Card-Game-Website/setup.md

 ### Quizzes
 In order to play the MR Card Game, you will also need pre-build quizzes from which the questions are asked during the game.
 You can either create this quiz yourself using the MR Card Game Question Creator Tool which you can download [here](https://github.com/rwth-acis/MR-Question-Creator-For-Card-Game).
 You can find a tutorial for creating quizzes on the `Create Quiz` page above.
 You can also simply download a pre-built quiz in the app, these quizzes are stored [here](https://github.com/rwth-acis/MR-Card-Game-Quizzes).
 Simply select `Download Levels` in the Main Menu and click on any of the quizzes that interest you.
 They are immediately downloaded and ready to play in the `Play Levels` section in the Main Menu.

-After creating or downloading a quiz, the quiz folder has to be placed on your device in the following folder:
+After creating or downloading a quiz, the quiz folder has to be placed on your device in the following folder (Application.persistentDataPath):
 - **Android:** `\Card\Android\data\com.RWTH-ACIS.MRCardGame\files\`
 - **Windows:** `C:\Users\USERNAME\AppData\LocalLow\RWTH-ACIS\MR Card Game`